-The Commission underlines that spending on refugees in partner countries, including in the neighbourhood region, was included in the EU cooperation with third countries on migration- and asylum-related matters even before 2015.
+1. The Commission underlines that spending on refugees in partner countries, including in the neighbourhood region, was included in the EU cooperation with third countries on migration- and asylum-related matters even before 2015.
 Indeed, most migration projects follow a comprehensive and inclusive approach, since migration flows are characterised by their mixed nature, including economic migrants, vulnerable migrants and persons in need of international protection.

-In 2015, the Commission presented on 13 May the European agenda on migration, on which basis Council conclusions were adopted in June 2015.
+2. In 2015, the Commission presented on 13 May the European Agenda on Migration, on which basis Council Conclusions were adopted in June 2015.

-Since the launch in November 2014 of the so-called Khartoum Process (with countries along the east African migratory route) priority is given to eight regional dialogues.
+11. Since the launch in November 2014 of the so-called Khartoum Process (with countries along the East African migratory route) priority is given to eight regional dialogues.

-The common agendas on migration and mobility are also considered as a principal bilateral framework alongside the mobility partnerships (MPs).
+The Common Agendas on Migration and Mobility are also considered as a principal bilateral framework alongside the Mobility Partnerships.

-Root causes of irregular and forced migration range from poverty and lack of economic opportunities to conflicts, insecurity and climate change and everything in between.
-The thematic programme for migration and asylum, with an annual allocation of approximately 50 million euro, was, indeed, never intended to address such root causes, but its focus was to support countries to improve their migration and asylum management.
+13. Root causes of irregular and forced migration range from poverty, lack of economic opportunities to conflicts, insecurity and climate change and everything in between.
+The Thematic Programme for Migration and Asylum, with an annual allocation of approximately $\in$ 50 million, was, indeed, never intended to address such root causes, but its focus was to support countries to improve their migration and asylum management.

-The ENPI regulation set general objectives, while agreements between the EU and partner countries provided the policy framework for the programming of assistance (see ENPI regulation, Article 3).
+15. The ENPI Regulation set general objectives, while agreements between the EU and partner countries provided the policy framework for the programming of assistance.
+(See ENPI Regulation, Article 3).

 Nevertheless, for the 2014-2020 period, specific objectives have been set when the ENPI has been replaced by the European Neighbourhood Instrument (ENI).
-According to Regulation (EU) No 232/2014, one of the six specific objectives of the ENI is to create 'conditions for the better organisation of legal migration and the fostering of well-managed mobility of people, for the implementation of existing or future agreements concluded in line with the global approach to migration and mobility, and for the promotion of people-to-people contacts, in particular in relation to cultural, educational, professional and sporting activities'.
+According to the Regulation No 232/2014, one of the six specific objectives of the ENI is to create 'conditions for the better organisation of legal migration and the fostering of well-managed mobility of people, for the implementation of existing or future agreements concluded in line with the Global Approach to Migration and Mobility, and for the promotion of people-to-people contacts, in particular in relation to cultural, educational, professional and sporting activities'.